Tutorial 1: NGS Pipeline with Custom Interactive Selection (PacBio), In-Vitro Library

 3. Use default values for the NGS Key Selection Parameters.

-Description of the Key Selection Parameters
+Description of Key Selection Parameters

 Maximum Number Of Full-Length Sequences: The maximum number of full-length, nonredundant sequences to output.